-What is the Difference Between Infant, Convertible, All-in-One and Booster Car Seats?
+What is the Difference Between an Infant, Convertible, All-in-One and Booster Car Seat?

 Does the thought of buying a car seat send you into a tail-spin?
 Are you overwhelmed with options and aren’t sure where to turn?
 Are you having issues figuring out which car seat is the best fit for your child?
 Well, take a deep breath and read below our Car Seat 101 below so we can help put your mind at ease!

 First things first: There are 5 major categories of car seats:

 - Infant Car Seats

 - Combination Harness to Booster Car Seats

 Now that those names are familiar to you, let’s go through them individually so that we can help you find the right fit for your child.